groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/dwf-to-md.md

         - icon: "far fa-file-DWF"
           title: " About DWF File Format"
           content: |
-            Design Web Format (DWF) represents 2D/3D drawing in compressed format for viewing, reviewing or printing design files.
-It contains graphics and text as part of design data and reduce the size of the file due to its compressed format.
+            Design Web Format (DWF) represents 2D/3D drawing in compressed format for viewing, reviewing, or printing design files.
+It contains graphics and text as part of design data and reduces the size of the file due to its compressed format.
 The reduced file size makes the distribution and communication of rich design data efficient.
 DWF doesn't require the recipient to know about the usage of CAD software that created the original drawing.
-The contents of DWF file format can be simple and include just a single sheet or complex enough to have fonts, color, and images.

           link: "https://docs.fileformat.com/cad/dwf/"

     format:
         # format loop
-        - icon: "far fa-file-MD"
+        - icon: "far fa-file-code"
           title: " About MD File Format"
           content: |
             Text files created with Markdown language dialects is saved with .MD or .MARKDOWN file extension.
 MD files are saved in plain text format that uses Markdown language which also includes inline text symbols, defining how a text can be formatted such as indentations, table formatting, fonts, and headers.
 MD files can be converted to HTML with a program called Markdown.
 Markdown language is released by John Gruber.

           link: "https://docs.fileformat.com/word-processing/md/"